gustavofuhr/mobilesam_annotator/README.md

 ### Acknowledges

-[MobileSAM](https://github.com/ChaoningZhang/MobileSAM) made it possible to really use SAM for annotation, since it's incredibly accurate for its speed.
+[MobileSAM](https://github.com/ChaoningZhang/MobileSAM) made it possible to really use SAM for annotation, since it's incredibly accurate for its speed (it runs at 250ms per image in my laptop!).